zolamk/trust/docs/configuration/README.md

 # Configuration

-Trust is configurable using a json file, your json configuration file will look something like the following
+Trust is configurable using a json file, a minimal json configuration file will look something like the following

 ```json
 {